Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Excursion-set formalism

 \subsection{``Cloud-in-cloud'' resolution}

-The excursion-set method aims to cure this ``cloud-in-cloud'' -- see Refs. \cite{Peacock:1990zz, Bower:1991kf, Bond:1990iw} for pioneering works on the subject and Refs.~\cite{redner_2001, Maggiore:2009rv, Auclair:2020csm} for more recent reviews.
+The excursion-set method aims to cure this ``cloud-in-cloud'' -- see Refs.~\cite{Peacock:1990zz, Bower:1991kf, Bond:1990iw} for pioneering works on the subject and Refs.~\cite{redner_2001, Maggiore:2009rv, Auclair:2020csm} for more recent reviews.
 In this approach the density perturbation $\delta_R(\vb{x})$ evolves stochastically with the smoothing scale $R$, or equivalently with $S$.
 Going from one scale $R$ to a smaller scale $R - \Delta R$, the density perturbation is modified by the addition of new modes $\delta(\vb{k})$.
-The probability to form a PBH about $\vb{x}$ and its scale are mapped into a first-passage time problem in the presence of a barrier $\deltac(S)$.
-The ``cloud-in-cloud'' issue is avoided by counting only the largest gravitationally-bound structures, i.e.\ a PBH.
+The probability to form a PBH about $\vb{x}$ and its scale are mapped into a first-passage-time problem in the presence of a barrier $\deltac(S)$.
+The ``cloud-in-cloud'' issue is avoided by counting only the largest gravitationally bound structures, i.e.\ a PBH.

 In practice, the coarse-grained density field $\delta_{R}$ is promoted to a stochastic quantity whose evolution in terms of its variance $S$ (playing the role of the ``time'' variable) obeys a Langevin equation with a white Gaussian noise $\xi(S)$